cybertec-postgresql/pgwatch2/docs/sizing_recommendations.rst

 * When high metrics write latency is problematic (e.g. using a DBaaS across the atlantic) then increasing the default maximum batching delay of 250ms(--batching-delay-ms / PW2_BATCHING_MAX_DELAY_MS) usually gives good results.

+* Note that when monitoring a very large number of databases, it's possible to "shard" / distribute them between many metric collection instances running on different hosts, via the ``--group | PW2_GROUP`` flag / env, given that some hosts have been assigned a non-default group identifier which is just a text field exactly for this sharding purpose.